When does flirting become sexual harassment?

 A petition calling for the Crown Prosecution Service to make misogynistic incidents a hate crime has been signed by more than 65,000 people.

-In Nottinghamshire, police took it upon themselves to start recording misogynistic incidents as hate crimes; until then there was no category for such cases.
+In Nottinghamshire, police began recording misogynistic incidents as hate crimes; until then there was no category for such cases.

 The force defines those as: "Incidents against women that are motivated by an attitude of a man towards a woman and includes behaviour targeted towards a woman by men simply because they are a woman."